Seditious Histories: Contesting Thai and Southeast Asian Pasts

 Transformations of chiefdom into kingship and integration of wet-rice cultivation with military power are some of the indicators of state formation.
 India, along with many Southeast Asian countries, has witnessed the unfolding of similar processes.
 The author has made a serious attempt to establish the historiography of Southeast Asia by employing a multidisciplinary approach that combines social histories, chronicles, epic narratives, journalism, religion, literature, and folklore.

-Reynolds then poses the question: is the state of Western origin or is it based on an indigenous paradigm such as the “Asiatic mode of Production harking back to Marxian Theory of social formations?”
+Reynolds then poses the question: is the state of Western origin or is it based on an indigenous paradigm such as the “Asiatic model of Production harking back to Marxian Theory of social formations?”
 To answer this question the author discusses the mode of irrigation and self-rule in villages, where a majority of cultivators were outside the state’s control and the peasants in irrigated valleys were under state control.
 This forms the basis of “despotic rule” (38).
-Mandala was the centre of power of the king where ceremonies having religious significance and cultural color explained political authority and the obedience of subjects.
+Mandala was the center of power of the king where ceremonies having religious significance and cultural color explained political authority and the obedience of subjects.
 A state legitimizing itself by this way is called a “theatre state” (44).

 Social history of the people has been a neglected area in Southeast Asian studies.
-However, the trend of countering the hegemony of the royal history of Thailand was introduced by Mr KSR Kulap.
+However, the trend of countering the hegemony of the royal history of Thailand was introduced by Mr. KSR Kulap.
 In “The Testimony of the Ayutthaya,” Kulap challenged the validity of the existing historiography.
 Kulap’s version of Siamese history was banned and he was imprisoned.
 But the history written by him came to be widely referred to in the historiography of Thailand.
 Another “seditious history” is poet Nai Thim Sukkhayang’s Nirat Nongkhai, a war epic narrative.
 He was taken to task for violating the cultural code of the Thai tradition and also imprisoned.
 Reynolds’ attempt to interpret history through the counter-history of these narratives reveals a “battlefield of symbol manipulation and language interpretation” (100).

 The author undertakes a comparison between past feudal Thai powers (shaktina) and present power relations.
 “Engendering Thai Historical Writing” explores the role of women in the national movement of Thailand.
 The introduction of anthropology and social sciences in the universities of Thailand has opened up a new horizon of gender study.
-Women-related issues of labour law, sexuality, and social hierarchy are now in the picture.
-Reynolds shows how, on the one hand, Thai beauty has become world beauty, and on the other, it falls prey to sexual exploitation and unequal labour laws.
+Women-related issues of labor law, sexuality, and social hierarchy are now in the picture.
+Reynolds shows how, on the one hand, Thai beauty has become world beauty, and on the other, it falls a prey to sexual exploitation and unequal labor laws.

 The chapter on “Cultural Studies in Thailand” explores religious-historical writings such as the chronicle of Buddhist Councils in Early Bangkok commissioned by the kings.
 This chapter situates Thai history in the wider Buddhist landscape of Southeast Asia.
 Buddhist cosmography as discussed in this book reveals the principles of Siamese metaphysics, which regulate socio-religious life.
 The concepts of life after death and rebirth, three worlds, and karma, indigenous to Southeast Asian Buddhists texts, have been discussed thoroughly in order to understand early Thai collective memory associated with Buddhism.
-The Thai Buddhist defence of polygamy explains the socio-religious construction of family where the position of Thai women in traditional society was subordinate to that of men.
+The Thai Buddhist defense of polygamy explains the socio-religious construction of family where the position of Thai women in traditional society was subordinate to that of men.
 This position, according to the author, was due to the accumulation of property.
 Polygamy was validated by power and wealth and by social custom and family tradition through religious-cultural practices.
 Briefly, this chapter relates religious-historical writings in Early Bangkok to Buddhist cosmology and seeks to bring out the polarity of Buddhist Sangha and Thai polity in the process of legitimizing royal and political elites.

 Some of the most stimulating ideas in the book are advanced in the chapter, “The Thai Manual Knowledge: Theory and Practice.”
 The chapter dwells on how cultural practices were “organized for preservation, retrieval, transmission and consumption” of knowledge.
 These practices include grammars, cosmologies, medical and astrology manuals, manuals on the art and science of warfare, and the manual on how to behave properly and these were transmitted orally people of all classes.